openeemeter/caltrack/docs/v1.0/data-prep/README.md

 Data Preparation for CalTRACK Methods
 ===
-CalTRACK employs the following processes when preparing weather, project, and daily/hourly/billing period consumption data for performing the analysis specified in the CalTRACK v2.0 methods.
+CalTRACK employs the following processes when preparing weather, project, and daily/hourly/monthly consumption data for performing the analysis specified in the CalTRACK v1.0 methods.

 Overview
 ---